originalsouth/kilocmd/README.md

 ```
 make clean
 ```
-You can install this by copying the compiled binary to your path.
+You can install by copying the compiled binary to your path.

 ## Running
-Make sure you followed the instructions at [Kilobotics](https://www.kilobotics.com/documentation)
+Make sure you have followed the instructions at [Kilobotics](https://www.kilobotics.com/documentation)
 After compilation run something like:
 ```
 ./kilocmd --help